thinkful-ei26/mylittlelibrary-client/README.md

 My Little Library is an inventory management tool for teachers.
 It is meant to give teachers a way to record and track the movement of educational materials in a student group.
-Picture a high school or elementary school teacher, with a closet full of supplemental teaching aides, such as models, posters, flash cards, books and other media.
+Picture a high school or elementary school setting.
+Staff may have shelves or  a closet full of supplemental teaching materials, such as models, posters, flash cards, books and other media.
 This is the target user.

 The app is deployed at https://obscure-ridge-45179.herokuapp.com/ Front end code review at https://github.com/thinkful-ei26/mylittlelibrary-client.git